trandinhkhoi185/Group-5-bland-repo/README.md

 Are we adding an API?

-what is the the most volatile stock? year over year comparison box and wisker plot
+what is the the most volatile stock? - Alex year over year comparison box and wisker plot

-    How did covid effect each of these stocks? comparison of 2018 - 2020 (box and wisker) comparison of 2020 - 2023 (box and wisker) *potentials month over month*
+How did covid effect each of these stocks? - West
+    comparison of 2018 - 2020 (box and wisker)
+    comparison of 2020 - 2023 (box and wisker)
+      *potentials month over month*

-How did each stock compare over a five year period (2018 - 2023) going to be a line graph
+How did each stock compare over a five year period (2018 - 2023) - Pasindu going to be a line graph

-Comparison of total volume?
+Comparison of total volume? - Alpha / Khoi
   Panic sells
   comparison of the trading volume across the different stocks
     find the week or month or day wih the highest volume, see what events in the world happened during this time

+Meta Analysis (name change) - Kyle
+  28Oct21 name chnage
+  comparison of meta stock on that day comparison of META to other FNAG stocks on that day
+    FANG > MANG

-What is the best investment?
-  depending who you ask, its dodge! pie chart - safest portfolio to have sunburst chart - we need to think about how we're going to use this one
+What is the best investment? - Everyone depending who you ask, its dodge! sunburst chart - we need to think about how we're going to use this one